-With regard to profitability, the Trustees considered the compensation flowing to the Adviser and BBH, directly or indirectly, and to the Sub-Adviser.
-The Board reviewed profitability data for the Fund using data from October 1, 2022 through September 30, 2023 for both the Investment Adviser and BBH.
-The data also included the effect of revenue generated by the custody and fund accounting and administration fees paid by the Fund to BBH and corresponding expenses.
-The Board conducted a detailed review of the allocation methods used in preparing the profitability data.
+With regard to profitability, the Trustees considered the compensation and benefits flowing to the Investment Adviser and BBH, directly or indirectly.
+The Board reviewed profitability data for the Fund using data from October 1, 2022 through September 30, 2023, for both the Investment Adviser and BBH.
+The data also included the effect of revenue generated by the custody and fund accounting fees paid by the Fund to BBH and corresponding expenses.
+The Board conducted a detailed review of the expense allocation methods used in preparing the profitability data.
+The Board focused on profitability of the Investment Adviser and BBH's relationships with the Fund before taxes and distribution expenses.
+The Board concluded that the Investment Adviser's and BBH's profitability was not excessive in light of the nature, extent and quality of services provided to the Fund.